 Not to be confused with iced coffee, cold brew is a method that involves steeping grounds in room temperature water for at least 12 hours in order to bring out the coffee’s natural flavors.
 The grounds are then removed from the liquid, and this intense coffee can be combined with hot water to make hot java, if desired.
 This process results in a crisper, less acidic taste than the standard brew you get through more commonly used methods.
 The reduced acidity is particularly beneficial to those who love coffee but suffer from heartburn or an upset stomach when drinking it.

 This 14 cup coffee maker from Cuisinart is a real gem.
 Its stainless steel shell is jam-packed with convenience features, and it also brews a great pot of coffee.
 It’s hard to find a more flexible, higher-quality coffee brewer in this price range.
 See our detailed review of the DCC-3200 to find out why it’s one of our Top Picks.

-This is a top pick because it works as both a 12-cup machine and a single serve brewer, perfect for those who want to get the best of both worlds.
+This is a top pick because it functions as both a 12-cup machine and a single serve brewer, perfect for those who want the option of both worlds in one system.
 But does it really succeed?
-The short answer is yes, it is packed full of features and still manages to pull it off.
+The short answer is yes–it is packed full of features and still manages to pull it off.
 You will be happy to know it has a brew strength function, a timer and is able to use a range of beans, grounds or pods.
 Check out our full review to see what makes this one such a great value.